autoatml/autoplex/docs/user/phonon/flows/flows.md

 You can find more details on the subsequent tutorial pages.
 With additional flows or jobs in the `[complete_flow]` list, you can combine the `autoplex` flow with other flows and jobs.
+As the `mp_id` parameter is a string, you can also use any other *unique* structure object identifier instead.

 The following workflow diagram will give you an overview of the flows and jobs in the default autoplex workflow:
 ```{mermaid}